 I’m originally from the small town of Fort Payne, AL, which is formerly known as The Sock Capital of the World.
-Funny but true.
-Until the late 90s, a very large percentage of socks were manufactured in our quaint little town.
+Until the late 90s, a very large percentage of socks were manufactured in our quaint town.
 Unfortunately, outsourcing has greatly taken away from Fort Payne’s textile tradition.

-Twenty two years ago my dad Terry had a dream to start his own sock manufacturing company, and Emi-G Knitting (named after my sister and me) was born.
+Twenty five years ago my dad Terry had a dream to start his own sock manufacturing company, and Emi-G Knitting (named after my sister and me) was born.
 As a child, I watched my parents work to create a successful business that started from nothing.
 In short, after years of a lot of hard work and dedication, this tiny company became a success.
 In the meantime, I discovered my own passions for organic and green living and wanted to incorporate this into the family business.
 I just hadn’t discovered the “how.”
-About 3 years ago, I had an epiphany.
+In 2008, I had an epiphany.
 I realized that I could combine my desires of continuing my family's sock making tradition, while supporting a sustainable lifestyle, and this could be done by creating an organic cotton sock.

 My wheels began turning, and after extensive research and product development, my little sock company, zkano, became a reality.
 I’d finally found a way to be a part of the family trade that is incredibly near to my heart and doing so by taking it in a new direction that reflects my passions of organic living and sustainability.